 Symptoms of a Sprained Ankle

 The ligaments on the outer side of your ankle get stretched or torn, and if not treated properly, the problem can become serious, especially if you experience pain along the inner side.
-Swelling usually follows shortly after the ankle is sprained, and just trying to move the foot will cause a significant amount of pain.
+Swelling usually follows shortly after the ankle is sprained, and just trying to move the Top Foot Doctor Middletown, Oh will cause a significant amount of pain.
 However, if the pain is truly severe then the ankle might be fractured.

 How to Treat Ankle Sprains